Invest in a world where everyone receives an education.

-For 2018, with the organizational change necessitated due to the regulatory environment in mainland China, we propose shifting our focus to the Youth Empowerment Program in Macau.
+For 2018, with the organizational change necessitated due to the regulatory environment in mainland China, Badi Foundation has shifted their focus to the Youth Empowerment Program in Macau.

 As noted by experts in the field, the benefits brought about by Macau’s rapid economic growth have been coupled with many social challenges.
 The rapidly changing social landscape of both Macau and the world as a whole leaves many, especially the young, questioning their identity, their future, and their place in society.
 Youth in particular seem to be searching for standards by which to govern their lives and decisions.

-Macau’s population is 566,000, and has a relatively young population with approximately 23.7% aged 24 or younger.
+Macau’s population is 566,000, with approximately 23.7% aged 24 or younger.
 Traditional values among the population of Macau include the values of family life, harmonious living and filial piety, as well as traditional Chinese values of collectivism and moral qualities of loyalty and faithfulness.

 In recent years many changes have come as Macau’s economy has become highly dependent on tourism and gaming.
 The gaming industry in particular has led to rapid growth in Macau’s economy, with many residents finding employment in the sector.
 This has brought with it many challenges including social ills associated with the gaming industry, as well as many parents working long and irregular hours due to casinos operating 24 hours a day.
 Recent statistics show that 81,300 residents out of a labour force of 398,000 are directly employed in gaming, and taking into account casino-related industries some estimate that half of Macau’s labour force is employed in the gaming industry.
 In situations where both parents work in gaming or gaming related industries, children and youth are often left for significant periods of time without parental care or guidance.